n3rd0x/TheWisdom/README.md

-# The Wisdom Repository
+# The Tool Repository
-This repository contains useful documentation for generic computer and developer usage.
+This repository contains tools for generic computer and developer usage.